samiahmedsiddiqui/trim-php/README.md

 console.log('With trimPhp: ', trim.trimPhp(str));
 ```

-### Removes whitespace and other predefined characters from both sides of a string in `React`.
+### Removes whitespace and other predefined characters from both sides of a string in React

 ```
 import trim from 'trim-php';